signalfx/gdi-specification/specification/semantic_conventions.md

 | Attribute  | Type | Description  | Examples  | Required |
 |---|---|---|---|---|
 | `splunk.distro.version` | string | The version number of the Splunk distribution being used. | `1.5.0` | Yes |

-Note: this section does not apply to Real User Monitoring libraries, as they do not use the OpenTelemetry Resource.

 ## Runtime Environment Metrics